stanford-sdss/package-management/apptainer/README.md

 * We install `DataFrames` using Julia's `Pkg` in lines 13-18, ensuring that the environment is located in the space we created just above.
 * In lines 22-23, we add these paths to our container environment.
 By specifying `export JULIA_PROJECT="/opt/julia/environments/v1.10/"` we no longer need to manually activate the environment.

+When you've added any packages, scripts, files, or other items to you recipe file, then you can build your image with the following command on the command line in Sherlock:

+`apptainer build path/to/image_file.sif simple_julia.def`

+This command builds the instructions from `simple_julia.def` file into an image file located at `path/to/image_file.sif`.

 ## Steps 2 and 3: Testing and Running Your Image

 Follow the same steps as above in the Python section to test and run your image.

+---

+# A quick overview of a Julia container

+Finally, we'll also run through how to build a similar container for R, using `renv` to manage our R packages.
+Similarly, we create a lightweight recipe file, [`simple_r.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/r/simple_r.def), available in the `r` directory in this repository.

+## Step 1: Build your container

+In this example, we use four sections in our container:

+1. Header
+    * In this example, we're using the `r-base:4.3.1` image from Docker.
+Docker's R images are more minimal than the `conda` enabled images, so we'll need to install some system level build tool in our container.
+2. `%post`
+    * This is where we will install system level build tools, create an organization scheme for our R environment/s, and install R packages.
+3. `environment`
+    * This is where we set environment variables to ensure that our R environment is always activated, similarly to the approach in the Julia recipe file.
+4. `%runscript`
+    * Run any R or shell scripts here!

+Let's look at the important lines in [`simple_r.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/julia/simple_r.def):
+* In lines 5-6 we use `apt-get` to install build tools that will help us install R packages.
+* Unlike the Python and Julia examples, this image doesn't have a package manager installed yet, so we install `renv` in line 9.
+* We create a space in our container for Julia to store environments in lines 12.
+* We install `ggplot2` using the package manager we just installed in lines 15-20, ensuring that the environment is located in the space we created just above.
+* In lines 24-25, we add these paths to our container environment.
+Because of how R interacts with package managers, you will still need to explicitly specify your environment when you run R scripts.

+When you've added any packages, scripts, files, or other items to you recipe file, then you can build your image with the following command on the command line in Sherlock:

+`apptainer build path/to/image_file.sif simple_r.def`

+This command builds the instructions from `simple_r.def` file into an image file located at `path/to/image_file.sif`.

+## Steps 2 and 3: Testing and Running Your Image
+Follow the same steps as above in the Python section to test and run your image.
+In order to use the R environment with the packages that you installed, make sure to use `renv::load("/opt/R/environments/renv")` in your R script.